Magnatron/modSwiftMailer/README.md

 Shamelessly nicked from Mark Ernst (@ReSpawN) because he's too busy to put it on GitHub...
 Sorry Mark!
 We need a more convenient way than a `vehicle` to get to the source.

+ARCHIVED!
+Do not use this source.
+(Left here only for reference)

 --------------------
 MODX Revolution Service: modSwiftMailer
 --------------------